OIPC Garlic Mustard Pull in Haliburton

 Click HERE to read more and get the registration form!.

-- The OIPC has just completed it's first children's activity book!!! check it out here.
+- The OIPC completed it's first children's activity book...and is now printing copies for use in Ontario Parks and elsewhere this year.
+See it here.

 - The OIPC has a new brochure!
 Download, print, share & learn more about the Invasive Plant Council.